5genesis/Dispatcher/README.md

 By default, The *Dispatcher* includes as added on modules, the [Validator](validator/README.md "Validator"), the [MANO Wrapper](mano/README.md "MANO Wrapper") and a Swagger environment to test the available features.
 On top of all that and to secure all the requests, the Dispatcher provides user registration and authentication using JWT.
 Consult the [Auth documentation](auth/readme.md "Auth") for the available actions and how to use them.

+**NOTE:**As shown below in the architecture diagram, the *Dispatcher* does not deal with the MANO directly but through a wrapper that simplies the communication.
+Also for simplification, in this document we will refer to the *MANO Wrapper* as ***mano***, which is conceptually correct from the *Dispatcher* point of view.

 ## Architecture

 ![Dispatcher architecture](./images/dispatcher_arch.png)